jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/documentation/main.md

   (i.e., including main sentence, description, associated vulnerabilities and references).

-* **DR03:** We *should* write the main sentence of each requirement, preferably no longer than **150 characters**.
+* **DR03:** We *should* ideally write the main sentence of each requirement in **150 characters** or less.

-* **DR04:** We *should* write the main sentence of each requirement starting with a subject in charge of fulfilling a specific task, accompanied by the modal verb *must*.
+* **DR04:** We *should* write the main sentence of each requirement starting with the subject in charge of fulfilling a specific task, accompanied by the modal verb *must*.

-* **DR05:** In the description of the requirements, we *should* expand the information of the main sentence with the exposition of the processes involved, short definitions of elements and justifications of the requirements.
+* **DR05:** In the description of the requirements, we *should* complement the information of the main sentence with the explanation of the processes involved, short definitions of elements and justifications of the requirements.

-* **DR06:** We *must* put in quotation marks all external information (copied from their sources) that is part of the references
+* **DR06:** We *must* put in quotation marks all external information (copied from the source) that is part of the references
   (e.g., [CWE](https://cwe.mitre.org/), [OWASP](https://owasp.org/)).